We receive a small commission if you click on the ads (selected by Google), or if you link to a product recommended by us.

 What's with the Chip and Pin?
 In most countries you insert the credit card in their machine, chip end first (and leave it there).
 This is the same chip that is just emerging in the United States.
-In some restaurants you have the option to key in a tip if you wish (sometimes a choice of amount or percent).
+In most restaurants a wireless hand held machine is brought to you, with keyboard, display, and printer, so the waiter never disappears with your card.
+In some restaurants you have the option to key in a tip if you wish (sometimes a choice of amount or percent), in some countries you just enter the total amount with tip.
 You then enter your pin number.
-In most restaurants a wireless hand held machine is brought to you, with keyboard, display, and printer, so the waiter never disappears with your card.
 When the machine is done with your card it will display a message to remove it; sometimes the machine is even smart enough to recognize that you want instructions in English, but if not, the cashier or waiter will help you.

 The waiter in the United States will likely disappear with your credit card in a restaurant.
 This is routinely accepted in the United States; not nearly as safe or smart as the portable machines that allow you to control your card in most parts of the world.

 We encountered an another issue in Poland in late 2015 - McDonald's has a large computer touch screen with pictures and multiple languages where you enter your order and pay by credit card.
 As soon as the system recognizes that your card expects a signature rather than a PIN (even if you have a PIN for that card), it cancels your order and sends you to a "regular" cashier line where the employees are not motivated to be skilled in English, and no longer have the picture-only menus for foreigners.
-In 2016 in Amsterdam we tried again, and McDonald's machine accepted the PIN we have for our Chip and Signature card.
+In 2016 in Amsterdam we tried again, and McDonald's machine accepted the PIN we have for our Chip and Signature card, as they have in many other countries since.
 Bravo!

 Visa and Master Card require merchants to support both chip and magnetic stripe, but it amazing how often the magnetic stripe reader is mysteriously out of order.